Mark Gilbert (American football): Birmingham Stallions

 On January 19, 2024, Gilbert was signed by the Birmingham Stallions of the United Football League (UFL).

 Memphis Showboats

 On January 27, 2025, Gilbert was signed by the Memphis Showboats.

+Orlando Storm

+On January 14, 2026, Gilbert was selected by the Orlando Storm in the 2026 UFL draft.

 Coaching career

 Gilbert signed with Athletes Untapped as a private football coach on November 12, 2024.

 Personal life

 Gilbert's uncle is Sean Gilbert, a former Pro Bowl defensive tackle, and his cousin is Darrelle Revis, a Hall of Fame selection and Super Bowl champion.